Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 </div>

+In the benchmark, these linting suggestions are always accepted.
+At completion,
+aider reports a linting outcome that indicates if it was able to ultimately produce code without any outstanding linting errors.
+The benchmark harness used this status as one of the criteria to determine if aider has created a plausible soultion.

 ## Testing and fixing

+Another key crtieria for a plausible solution is that it must not have any broken tests.
-Aider can be configured with the command needed to run tests for a repo.
+Aider can be configured with the command needed to run tests for a repo, and can automatically attempt to fix any testing errors.

-A user working on a python project might do that by launching aider like this:
+A user working on a python project might configure testing by launching aider like this:

 ```
 aider --test-cmd pytest
 ```

-The repositories that are used in the SWE Bench problems are large open source projects with extensive existing test suites.
-A repo's test suite can be run in three ways:

-1. Run tests as they existed before trying to solve the problem, without any changes.
-2. Run tests after aider has modified the repo.
-So the pre-existing test cases are still present, but may have been modified by aider.
-Aider may have also added new tests.
-3. Run the final "acceptance tests" to judge if aider has successfully resolved the problem.
-These tests include the unmodified pre-existing tests and a held out set of tests (from the so called `test_patch`).

-For the benchmark, aider is configured with a test command that will run the tests as described in (2) above.
+For the benchmark, aider is configured with a test command that will run the tests that already exist in each problem's repository.
+SWE Bench problems are based on repositories from large open source projects with extensive existing test suites.
+This means that
-So testing will fail if aider has broken any pre-existing tests or if any new tests that it created aren't passing.
+testing will fail if aider has broken any of these pre-existing tests or if any new tests that it created aren't passing.

-If any tests fail, aider will automatically share the test output with the LLM and ask it to try and resolve the test failures.
+As with editig and linting, aider reports a testing outcome that indicates if it completed with any outstanding testing errors.
+The benchmark harness uses this status when deciding if aider has produced a plausible solution.

-To be clear, *aider cannot run or even see the "acceptance tests"* from the `test_patch` described in (3).
+To be clear, *aider cannot run or even see the "acceptance tests"* that are used to determine if a proposed solution correctly resolves the problem.
 Those tests are only run outside of aider and the benchmark harness, to compute the final benchmark score.
-To do that,
-an evaluation script
-verifies that the pre-existing and held out tests pass as expected from a correct solution.
-If so, the issue is marked as resolved.
-For this final acceptance testing, any aider edits to tests are discarded to ensure a faithful determination of whether the issue was resolved.

 ## Finding a plausible solution

-As aider executes, it notes the outcome of the editing, linting, and testing steps.
+Each time aider executes, it reports the outcome of the editing, linting, and testing steps.
-When aider completes, it returns its final status as either: succeeded with no errors remaining, or ended without resolving all errors.
+Each of these steps may complete successfully or return a status that indicates that there were outstanding problems that remain unresolved.

-The benchmark harness uses these outcomes to determine if it has a plausible solution to the current SWE Bench task.
+The benchmark harness uses these outcomes to determine if aider has produced a plausible solution to the current SWE Bench task.
 A plausible solution is one where aider returns saying that it edited the repo with no outstanding edit, lint, or test errors.
-In this case, aider's changes are taken as the proposed solution and recorded as the SWE Bench `model_patch` to be evaluated later with the `test_patch` "acceptance tests".
+In this case, aider's changes are recorded as the SWE Bench `model_patch` to be evaluated later with the acceptance tests.

 If the solution is not plausible, another instance of aider is launched again from scratch on the same problem.